Event highlights for December 2022

 FATHER'S RIGHTS DAY

 Champion: Historical Anniversary

-Desmond Doyle (1924 - 1986) was an Irishman and father whose wife left him and their children for another man.
-Desperate for work, he was forced to travel to England.
+Desmond Doyle (1924 - 1986) was an Irishman and father whose wife left him and their children on Boxing Day 1953 for another man.
+Desperate for work, he was forced to travel to England for employment.
 The state took care of his children when he went abroad for work, then refused to give them back.
 Poor, single, and alone, Doyle would have to fight tradition, the Irish state, and the Catholic Church for the right to raise his children, regardless of marriage.
-After years of fighting, he won.
+After two years of fighting, he won.
 At the time, fathers were considered incapable of caring for children alone.